Who We Are

 Charles E. Hartsoe Fellow: Caitlin Reilly

-Caitlin Reilly is a current MS student in Parks, Recreation, and Tourism Management at North Carolina State University.
-Her research focuses on intergenerational environmental education and youth agricultural literacy with an emphasis on environmental justice lenses.
-Caitlin grew up in Charlottesville, Virginia and attended Davidson College where she majored in environmental studies, was a member of the women's crew team, and worked for the college outdoors program and on-site farm.
-Following graduation, Caitlin worked as an outdoor recreation and environmental education practitioner in the Carolinas, Iceland, and Australia.
+Caitlin works in outdoor education at Davidson College.
+She holds an MS in Parks, Recreation, and Tourism Management and a BS in Environmental Studies.
+Her research as a graduate student focused on intergenerational environmental education and youth agricultural literacy with an emphasis on environmental justice lenses.
+She now enjoys working with college students as they seek to be thoughtful outdoor leaders and engaged community members.
+Caitlin grew up in Charlottesville, Virginia and has worked as an outdoor recreation and environmental education practitioner in the Carolinas, Iceland, and Australia.
 In her free time, Caitlin loves spending time running, biking, camping, and relaxing outside, preferably with good friends and good food.
 Email Caitlin.